pokusew/fel-bsy-bonus-bot/README.md

 # bot

-🚧 **Note:** This is a work-in-progress.
-The implementation is not finished yet. 🚧

 A simple Python bot and a controller that uses [gist.github.com] for communication.

 ❗️ **Note:** This very simple bot was created purely for learning purposes as a solution of the "Black Gate" task from